 My first three years at this Nordeast school was probation time.
 My future was in the hands of a Mr. V, a proud, bright, determined, no nonsense guy who saw things crisply and agreed or disagreed crisply but with temper and revenge against those with whom he strongly disagreed.
 He deeply believed in administrative authority.
 He had no time for humor.
 This man was often arrogant, but tried hard to control his negatives.
 He was devoted to people who agreed with him and was certain that his very presence would do the trick to get everyone on his side.
 Women teachers adored him.

 Mr. V was elevated to the School Administration’s Central Office my last year on probation.
 He soon became an assistant superintendent of schools.
 He had visited my classes, endured some rough edges I had caused him which, in my view, damaged him as an administrator despite his strengths, and I told him so.
 Most of my complaints, all valid, had to do with my coaching the boys’ tennis team, a responsibility he gave me my very first year at the school.

 I took that challenge seriously, too.
 Our tennis budget was $90 for the entire ten week season.
 The team had to buy their own tennis rackets, nets, balls, pay for their own travel to and from whereever they competed.
-From the administrations’ view, I was supposed to (for $100) be a chaperone for an hour and a half after the school day during tennis playing sesason.
+From the administrations’ view, I was supposed to (for a ‘salary’ of $100) be a chaperone for an hour and a half after the school day during tennis playing sesason.
 Edison was a worker’s neighborhood.
 No one played tennis at Edison, even though an acquaintance of mine, a future tennis mentor at the University of Minnesota, a few years before I arrived at the school, had coached the Edison boys to their first and only city championship in tennis up to that time in school’s fifty years or so of history.

 Mr. V didn’t know about it or care about it.
 He named me to keep tennis out of his hair.